St Vincent-Grenadines General Information

 • Religion: mainly Anglican with some Catholic churches.

-• Business: Banking hours are 8 am to 1 pm, Monday to Thursday, and 3-5 pm on Fridays.
+• Business: Banking hours are 8 am to 1 pm, Monday through Thursday, and 3 pm to 5 pm on Fridays.
 A bureau de change is open at the airport every day, except Sunday, until 5 pm.
-The central banks are Barclays Bank, Bank of Nova Scotia, Canadian Imperial Bank of Commerce, Caribbean Banking Corp, St Vincent Co-operative Bank, and National Commercial Bank of St. Vincent and The Grenadines.
-Shops are open on weekdays, eight am-noon and 1 pm-4 pm, and on Saturday, eight am-noon.
-Credit cards are accepted in tourist centers.
+Shops are open on weekdays from 8 am to noon and 1 pm to 4 pm and on Saturday from 8 am to noon.
+Most tourist centers accept major credit cards.

 • Electricity: 220 volts, 50 cycles.

-• Telecommunications: the international dialing code for St Vincent is +1 784, followed by seven digits.
+• Phone: the international dialing code for St. Vincent is +1 784, followed by seven digits.
 On the islands, use the seven digits only.

 • Time: GMT-4